shapeshed/shapeshed.com/content/posts/learning_javascript_keeping_markup_clean.md

-{
-  "slug": "learning-javascript-keeping-markup-clean",
-  "title": "Learning Javascript - Keeping Markup Clean", "date": "2007-03-15T00:00:00+00:00",
++++
+date = "2007-03-15T00:00:00+00:00"
-  "description": "Like many front end developers I've come to Javascript late.
+description = "Like many front end developers I've come to Javascript late.
 Of course I could go and grab one of the many Javascript libraries out there.
 But I'm making an effort to learn Javascript.
-Thankfully it isn't as hard as you might think.", "tags": [
+Thankfully it isn't as hard as you might think." slug = "learning-javascript-keeping-markup-clean" tags = ["JavaScript", "DOM"] title = "Learning Javascript - Keeping Markup Clean"

-    "JavaScript",
-    "DOM"
-  ]
-}
++++

 ## Learning Javascript